Leveraging Reinforcement Learning, Genetic Algorithms and Transformers for background determination in particle physics: Methodology

 \subsubsection{RL algorithm}

 The RL problem described presents several key challenges: despite the application of action masking, the trajectory space remains large, contributing to the complexity of exploration.
 Additionally, the reward is only provided at the end of the episode, complicating the learning process of the agent, as it receives no immediate feedback when selecting an action.
 Moreover, the reward structure is highly sparse: only a small fraction of sequences correspond to valid background processes, making successful trajectories rare.
 In this context, the RL algorithm that we chose is AlphaZero \cite{AlphaZero}, which has demonstrated its effectiveness in games like chess, shogi and Go, all of which involve large trajectory spaces and delayed rewards.
 The algorithm is originally designed for two-player adversarial games.
 In this work, however, we adapt an open-source AlphaZero implementation \cite{AlphaZero_implementation} to operate in a single-player setting, specifically for solving the background finder problem.
+The traditional AlphaZero loss, defined over the entire set of states in the self-play dataset $\mathcal{D}$, is given by Equation \ref{alphazero_loss}.

+Here, $s$ denotes a state, $v_\theta(s)$ the network's prediction of the expected outcome for state $s$, $R$ the episode outcome, $p_\theta(\cdot \mid s)$ the model's predicted action probabilities for state $s$, and $\pi$ the policy obtained from MCTS.
+The value loss measures how accurately the model predicts the final episode outcome, while the policy loss encourages the network's policy head to match the policy obtained from MCTS.
+Additionally, the term $c||\theta||^2$ denotes an $L_2$ regularization term applied to the network parameters, which prevents overfitting and stabilises training.\\